 Calamari includes 0.86 milligrams of iron and 1.48 milligrams of zinc in the same serving.
 Iron aids in the formation of healthy red blood cells in your unborn baby, while zinc aids in the production of enzymes and insulin.

 Calamari also contains other essential nutrients such as vitamin B12, vitamin C, omega 3 fatty acids, vitamin A, and folate, a B vitamin that aids in the prevention of some birth abnormalities.
-It is safe to eat and for pregnant women eat calamari for the above benefits as well as to promote fetal brain development.
+It is safe to eat calamari and for pregnant women eat calamari for the above benefits as well as to promote fetal brain development.

 When it comes to seafood, pregnant women should be cautious about the type and source of the fish they eat.
 Mercury-rich seafood puts your baby’s nervous system at risk, so steer clear of older, larger fish, which may contain higher mercury levels.
+Pregnancy diet is not a place for experimentation.

 Maternal seafood intake does not affect its pregnancy safety, it does affect its nutritional value.
 While calamari or squid is a healthy, lean protein on its own (see the nutritional benefits section later in this article), deep-frying it and often serving it with a thick dipping sauce adds calories and fat to prepare calamari during pregnancy.